 8. Anaemia is caused due to deficiency of _________

 Explanation: An important component of haemoglobin is iron.
 When the quantity of iron goes down in body, it causes the haemoglobin content of the body to go down.
-Anaemia symptoms include fatigue, dizziness, shortness of breath etc.
+Anemia symptoms include fatigue, dizziness, shortness of breath etc.

 9. Hemophilia is more dominant in _________

 Explanation: Haemophilia is a genetic problem in which the X chromosome is the carrier of the mutated gene.
 If a person is suffering from hemophilia, their blood has lost the ability to clot or the blood clotting ability has gone down.
 Since men have one X and one Y chromosome, they are more susceptible to get hemophilia.

 10. A virus that destroys the immunity of the body and can spread through blood is __________

 Explanation: HIV stands for Human Immunodeficiency Virus.
 HIV attacks the immune system of the body and causes AIDS (acquired immunodeficiency syndrome).
 A common method for HIV to propagate is through the transfusion of blood.
 It can stay hidden for long periods of time and can be discovered much later after it has attacked.